ministryofjustice/prison-to-probation-update/README.md

  * IMPRISONMENT_STATUS-CHANGED - will be retried for a period of time.
 Given this indicates a significant change to the prisoner's status, e.g. conviction, it may take some time before the associated Delius record has been created or is in the correct state.
 It will retry for around a month.
  * EXTERNAL_MOVEMENT_RECORD-INSERTED - only tried once and then discarded
  * BOOKING_NUMBER-CHANGED - only tried once and then discarded
- * SENTENCE_DATES-CHANGED - only tried once and then discarded
- * CONFIRMED_RELEASE_DATE-CHANGED - only tried once and then discarded

 If there is a *system* exception while processing any of these messages they will be retried.
 However business "exceptions", for instance if the prisoner does not exist in Delius, are not retried since they are not expected to succeed because of the passing of time.